-The National Association for Pupil Transportation has designated this week as National School Bus Safety Week.
-This public awareness campaign takes place every year in October and this year’s theme is “My School Bus, the Safest Form of Student Transportation.”
+The National Association for Pupil Transportation has designated National School Bus Safety Week this week.
+This public awareness campaign takes place every year in October, and this year’s theme is “My School Bus, the Safest Form of Student Transportation.”

 Although school buses are the safest form of student transportation, that doesn’t mean accidents don’t happen.
-According to a study conducted by the U.S. Department of Transportation, an annual average of 128 people were killed in accidents involving school buses from 2007 to 2016.
+According to a study by the U.S. Department of Transportation, an annual average of 128 people were killed in school bus accidents from 2007 to 2016.

 To help avoid the risks involved in contributing to these types of fatal bus accidents, here are some tips that parents can follow: